microsoft/devops-for-windows-apps/README.md

 ```

 The application is signed during the packaging step.
 Because best practices recommend against storing signing certificates in the Git repository, the .pfx file is encrypted using [Gpg4win](https://www.gpg4win.org/thanks-for-download.html) prior to adding it to the repo.
+It is incredibly important to properly encrypt the .pfx before uploading it to the repo in order to protect your signing certificate.

+Once Gpg4win has downloaded, open the Kleopatra app and select "Sign/Encrypt...".
+Select the .pfx to encrypt.
+Check "Encrypt with password" and deselect all the other checkboxes.
+Make note of or change the output directory and file name and select "Encrypt".
+At the prompt, enter and then re-enter a secure passphrase.
+Click finish.

+Add the newly encrypted .gpg file to the Windows Application Packaging Project and check it into the repository.

 In the workflow, we use [Chocolatey Package Manager](https://chocolatey.org/) to download gpg4win to the build agent, then use the shell to decrypt the .pfx, using the secret passphrase stored in the GitHub secrets to decrypt the file.